OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 If your target is running on an encrypted port then you need to enable SSL

 `set SSL true`

+Set the host IP and port for the machine running Metasploit.
+This machine should be publcly available and accessible over ports 4444-4450

 `set LHOST <remote IP of Metasploit machine>`